A picture can be worth a thousand words, they say.

 Actually, you can find a lot of different design gigs on Fiverr.

-Take a look at this recent post at Ahrefs blog: "How To Sell SEO Services: Getting Your SEO Business Off The Ground With Freelance Gigs".
+Take a look at this post at Ahrefs blog: "How To Sell SEO Services: Getting Your SEO Business Off The Ground With Freelance Gigs".

 For as low as $5 they were able to visualize the main idea behind that article in a cool simple comic: